Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Best Phonics and Decodable Readers

-These books are designed for children who have started learning letter sounds through phonics.
+These are designed for children who've started learning letter sounds through phonics.
 They use controlled vocabulary so your child can sound out most words on the page.

 Songbirds Phonics (Julia Donaldson)

-Written by the author of The Gruffalo, this series is one of the best phonics readers available.
-Each book targets specific phonics patterns and progresses in difficulty.
-The stories are genuinely engaging — not the stilted "the cat sat on the mat" type.
+Written by the Gruffalo author herself, this series is probably the best phonics reader set out there.
+Each book targets specific phonics patterns and the stories are genuinely engaging — not the stilted "the cat sat on the mat" stuff.
 Titles like Top Dog and Zak and the Vet feel like real stories while keeping the text fully decodable.
+My daughter would ask to reread these, which is the best sign.

 Best for: K1 children who know their initial letter sounds and are starting to blend CVC words.